michaelford85/mongodb-atlas-ansible-role/README.md

-# Ansible Terraform MongoDB Atlas
+# MongoDB Atlas Ansible Role

 This repository contains an Ansible playbook and role that dynamically generates Terraform configuration files using Jinja2 templates, and then applies them to provision MongoDB Atlas clusters.